copdips/copdips.github.io/_archive_jekyll/_posts/2021/2021-06-12-python-unittest-cheet-sheet.md

 [https://docs.pytest.org/en/stable/example/parametrize.html#apply-indirect-on-particular-arguments](https://docs.pytest.org/en/stable/example/parametrize.html#apply-indirect-on-particular-arguments)

 > Very often parametrization uses more than one argument name.
 There is opportunity to apply indirect parameter on particular arguments.
-It can be done by passing list or tuple of arguments’ names to indirect.
+It can be done by passing list or tuple of arguments' names to indirect.
 In the example below there is a function test_indirect which uses two fixtures: x and y.
 Here we give to indirect the list, which contains the name of the fixture x.
 The indirect parameter will be applied to this argument only, and the value a will be passed to respective fixture function.

 if `indirect=True`, both `x` and `y` fixtures will be used, if only `indirect=["x"]`, then only the fixture `x` will be used, and `y` will be considered as a standard var name.